 5.2.1 Water Quality Criteria

 FDEP used the binomial distribution to derive, for a given sample size, the threshold number of samples not meeting the criteria that are needed to be deemed impaired with at least 90% statistical confidence.
-Table 3 of Chapter (Ch.)
+Table 3 of Rule (Ch.)
 62-303.420 F.A.C., provides the minimum number of samples that do not meet a criterion for various sample sizes needed to put a water body (WBID) on the Verified List of Impaired Waters with at least 90% statistical confidence that 10% or more of the samples do not meet the applicable criteria, thus the water body is deemed as not meeting the water quality criterion for that parameter.
 For sample sizes greater than 500, a regression model was used to derive an equation to calculate the corresponding exceedance threshold for a given sample size.

 Parameters with numeric criteria listed in Ch.
 62-302.530, F.A.C., were evaluated according to the procedures specified in the State of Florida’s Impaired Waters Rule (Ch.
 62-303, F.A.C.) for the determination of a” Verified Impaired” water body.
-The Rule establishes specific data requirements and an assessment period of the most recent 7.5 years for data evaluation.
-Data utilized in these comparisons met or exceeded the data quality and density requirements of the Rule.
-Water bodies that are non-compliant with one or more water quality criteria may be declared “Impaired.”
+The Rule establishes specific data sufficiency requirements and an assessment period of the most recent 7.5 years for data evaluation.
+Data utilized in these comparisons met or exceeded the data quality and sufficiency requirements of the Rule.
+Water bodies that are not attaining for one or more water quality standard may be verified as “Impaired.”
 Accordingly, the most recent 7.5 years of data for each WBID were compiled and the number of results that exceeded each established criterion calculated.
 All sample results within a WBID were pooled, and the number of samples not meeting an applicable water quality criterion was calculated and compared to the sample size threshold the Rule.
 For Turbidity, pH, and Specific Conductance, Ch.
 62-303, F.A.C., states that the sample results shall not exceed some value (specific to each parameter) above "background conditions".
 Turbidity thresholds are not to exceed 29 NTU (Nephelometric Turbidity Units) above background; specific conductance specifies "no more than 50% above background” or to 1275 µS/cm; and pH requires the values to be no less than 1 unit below background.
 The background was derived by calculating the WBID Annual Geometric Mean (AGM) using the period of 1996-2004.
 The period chosen for the background served as representative conditions for the establishment of numeric nutrient criteria, as water quality results indicated no significant disturbances such as algal blooms, major meteorological events, or other potentially detrimental impacts.

 5.2.2 Biscayne Bay Report Card